See Rye in Action

 }

-• Use failureReason to display helpful error messages to users.
+Use the failureReason field to display helpful error messages to users.

 Step 5: Confirm Final Pricing

-Before proceeding to payment confirmation, inspect the latest checkout intent response from step 4 to confirm:
+Before proceeding to payment, inspect the latest checkout intent response to confirm:

 • Taxes